 - getting your underlying Los Angeles traffic ticket dismissed or reduced in traffic court.

-If you would like to contact me personally for a free consultation, click the button below or text “needhelp” (no spaces) to 44222.
+If you would like to contact me personally for a free consultation to deal with the consequences of your failure to appear, click the button below.